dariusgray0x309/gps-nav-sim/README.md

 # running
 - To run the monolthic version simply do: cargo run --bin monolithic
-- To run the multi application version do: ./run_sim.sh
+- To run the multi application version do: docker compose up -d